About the Open Seat Project

 In 2009, MYD launched the Open Seat Project with the goal of electing young progressive New Yorkers to vacant County Committee seats in Manhattan.
 We like to think we’re building the future leadership of the Democratic Party in New York City and beyond, one County Committee seat at a time.

-Open Seat Project is especially focused on recruiting women, minorities and members of the LGBT community who are dramatically underrepresented in elected office.
+Open Seat Project is especially focused on recruiting women, people of color, and members of the LGBT community who are dramatically underrepresented in elected office.
 We want the Democratic party — and ultimately, the leadership of our city, state, and nation — to be more reflective of the electorate.